lunactic/DAS_2018_Tutorial/02-InstallMethod/02-InstallMethodOnDivaServices.md

 There are images available for almost any environments one might want to use and they can be search on the [Docker Store](https://store.docker.com)

-`MAINTAINER your.name@organisation.com` Provides information about who maintains this Docker Image.
+`LABEL maintainer="your.name@email.com"` Provides information about who maintains this Docker Image.
 This should be your email address.

 `COPY <src> <dest>` Copies a local file into the Docker Image.
 This will make the files permanently available inside the image.